Tsunami warning follows major quake in Mexico – KION546

 Brandon Miller, Juan Carlos Paz, Karol Suarez, Florencia Trucco and Hande Atay

-A 7.6-magnitude earthquake has struck just off the southwestern coast off Mexico, according to the US Geological Survey (USGS).
+A 7.6-magnitude earthquake has struck just off the southwestern coast of Mexico, in Michoacan state, according to the US Geological Survey (USGS).

-The Tsunami Warning Center has issued a tsunami alert warning of potentially hazardous waves striking Mexico immediately.
+The Pacific Tsunami Warning Center has said that tsunami waves reaching up to 3 meters could hit Mexico.
+Initial tsunami waves have likely already occurred in coastal locations such as Manzanillo and Acapulco, and could strike tourist hotspot Puerto Vallarta imminently as well.

+Tsunami waves less than 0.3 meters could also occur along the Pacific coasts of Colombia, Costa Rica, Ecuador, El Salvador, Guatemala, Honduras, Nicaragua, Panama and Peru, according to the organization.

+Local news channels reported that firefighters closed some buildings in Mexico City to the public due to concerns of collapse.

-The USGS provided more detail, saying that the quake struck about 37 kilometers south east of the city of Aquila, in Michoacan state.
+According to USGS, the quake struck about 37 kilometers south east of the city of Aquila.
 The quake depth was about 15.1 kilometers, the USGS also reported.

 The news comes on the fifth anniversary of the 2017 earthquake that killed 216 people in Mexico City.